BeamMP/Docs/docs/en/index.md

     Feel you could help?
 Please do by clicking on the page with a pencil on the right!

-    This can be done any page too.
+    This can be done on any page, too.

 # Welcome to BeamMP Docs! :tada: